hiennguyentum/TUM-GI3-FruitsColorClassification/README.md

-This repo contains the Arduino code for a fruit classifier using I2C Color Sensor and Seeduino LoRaWAN with GPS
+A fruit classifier using I2C Color Sensor and Seeduino LoRaWAN with GPS